tsrctester1/filebot/README.md

 2. **Create filebot.config**

-Filebot will only work against the specified directory in `filebot-store-00/`.
-You can change the directory in the `filebot.config`.
+Filebot will only work against the specified folder in `filebot-store-00/`.
+You can change the folder you want filebot to work against in the `filebot.config`.
+It is highly recommended to have related files in a single folder.
 Your `filebot.config` should look something like this.

 ```
 [DEFAULT]